A feature-rich inventory optimization solution created for the most demanding managers

 IMAFS’s dashboard allows you to track many data points including the following:

-- Results by class, by family and by warehouse
+- Results by class, family, warehouse and other filters

 - Stock evolution